 Can I see down the toilet like some long drops?

-You cannot see down the Clivus, because the inside of the pedestal is coated black, and combined with the chute, it is too dark to see anything.
-The EcoLet™ has automatically opening flaps which part when you sit on the seat, so you don’t see into the toilet.
+e.g. The EcoLet™ has automatically opening flaps (chamber screen) which part when you sit on the seat, so you don’t see into the toilet.

 Will the system be acceptable to the Local Authority for building approval?

 All our Composting systems bar the Bambooloo & CM2 are fully certified against the Aust/NZ Standards (AS/NZS 1546.2:2008) for Waterless Toilets, therefore there is no problem with how the unit works as far as legalities are concerned.
-Regional councils are the regulating bodies for on-site waste treatment, and will not permit any alternative treatment system if you are already, or can be, connected to their centralised sewer system (urban areas) unless under special circumstance, which will then be on the basis of a one-off submission.
+District & Regional councils are the regulating bodies for on-site waste treatment, and will not generally permit on-site domestic wastewater treatment systems if you are already, or can be, connected to their centralised sewer system (urban areas mostly) unless under special circumstance, which will then be on the basis of a one-off submission.
 This is known as the must-be-connected clause but it does not rule out the use of an on-site wastewater treatment system especially if there is land available for the effluent discharge (subject to rules) or a zero discharge system like a waterless composting toilet.
 Where there is this (must-be-connected) requirement the best option is composting toilets used as backup toilets or for additional toilets on-site such as privy or ablution-block.

-Thus, any area where septic is acceptable, so too can a waterless composting toilet be applied.
-If you are building or renovating, and you are required to submit documents to the council for permission, which would include your waste treatment plans, we are happy to supply you with anything the council may need.
+Where septic systems are acceptable, so too can a waterless composting toilet be applied.
+If you are building or renovating, and you are required to submit documents to the council for permission (consent), which would include your waste treatment plans done by our on-site wastewater engineer or yourself if confidant.

 We are happy to supply you with any WCT system supporting documents the council may need for your application.
 Otherwise, most product listing has these documents under attachments for download.